DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 359: "you're the only 10 I see. ![HahaLean](https://static-cdn.jtvnw.net/emoticons/v1/301108068/1.0 "HahaLean") ." -OatmealLion (22-Dec-20)
 * 360: "50 !
 50 MINUTES" -DeviCat (22-Dec-20)
 * 361: "Exotic. ![devicatEh](https://static-cdn.jtvnw.net/emoticons/v1/302140285/1.0 "devicatEh") Noses." -DeviCat (22-Dec-20)
+* 362: "I tried making a bomb yesterday, it was chocolate orange, and the milk curdled and frankly I just cried" -@TiggyArts (23-Dec-20)
+* 363: "Devi, you DO have another job.
+It's called being a Kawaii Queen" -TiggyArts (23-Dec-20)

 There may be quotes newer than these that have yet to be collected.